Government and EU funded low-carbon energy innovation projects (all closed to new applications).

 The TINAs apply a consistent methodology across a diverse range of technologies, and a comparison of relative values across the different TINAs is as important as the examination of absolute values within each TINA.

-Summary reports for these TINAs will be published over the next few months.
+Summary reports for these TINAs will be published in due course.

 Beyond innovation there are other barriers and opportunities in planning, the supply chain, related infrastructure and finance.
 These are not explicitly considered in the TINAs conclusion since they are the focus of other government initiatives, in particular those from DECC and the Department for Business, Innovation and Skills (BIS).

 The TINAs are a collaborative effort of the Low Carbon Innovation Co-ordination Group (LCICG), which is the co-ordination vehicle for the UK’s major public-sector backed funding and delivery bodies in the area of ‘low carbon innovation’.
-Its core members are DECC, BIS, the Engineering and Physical Sciences Research Council (EPSRC), the Energy Technologies Institute (ETI), the Technology Strategy Board and the Carbon Trust.
+Its core members are DECC, BIS, the Engineering and Physical Sciences Research Council (EPSRC), the Energy Technologies Institute (ETI) and Innovate UK

 The TINA analytical framework was developed and implemented by the Carbon Trust with contributions from all core LCICG members as well as input from other expert individuals and organisations.